geospatialem/conferences/2015MidwestJS.md

 ### Enterprise JavaScript Apps with TypeScript ([Kurt Wiersma](http://www.twitter.com/kwiersma)), [Slides](https://github.com/midwestjs/2015/blob/master/enterprise-javascript-apps-with-typescript/Using%20TypeScript%20To%20Build%20Better%20Apps.pdf)

 * **JavaScript is a valid typescript**
-* It takes discipline to write good code.
+* “It takes discipline to write good code.”
 * TypeScript is following ECMA Script 6.
 * Types are optional.
 * TypeScript doesn't force you to use classes or interfaces.